-The analytical method above requires an estimate for the equivalent radius of influence (R_0) which is a concept that represents the radial distance away from the center of pumping in which the sum of recharge balances the volume of discharge.
+The analytical method above requires an estimate for the equivalent radius of influence ( $R_0$ ) which is a concept that represents the radial distance away from the center of pumping in which the sum of recharge balances the volume of discharge.
 This area is controlled through complex interactions that involve surface topography, land cover, infiltration from precipitation and nearby reservoirs, such as lakes or rivers.
 An empirical relationship (Sichardt Approximation) has been developed and is used as an industry standard to provide the approximate radius of influence.
 In the case that the shoreline is situated at a distance that is less than the predicted radius of influence, the distance to the shoreline shall be selected.
+This adjustment is necessary to ensure that any recharge provided from the nearby 'infinite' water source (Lake Huron), is incorporated into the dewatering estimates.